austinjdowney/student-workbook/src/reflections/wk8/Day2.md

 A - service at - speed will be - $$
 A - service will always be -$$ but at + speed might be fixed or at least have more time to make + $$ A + service at -speed will really vary on what the price will be

+create an optimal SCRUM schedule to keep everyone accountable for an optimal MVP in an optimal amount of item